 What a waste of red a dress mann!
 How did that make you feel?

 My heart went to rack and ruin.
 I felt this knife-like prick burning intensely through my chest and the air was cold against my skin.
 I felt an overwhelming sorrow welling up within me.
 I didn’t let the day go down the drain though.
 If not for anything, for the fact that I was the only one left in our hostel.
-There was no way I was going to let my girls know my date had stood up.
+There was no way I was going to let my girls know my date stood up.
 I went over to my cousin Tom who lived in Thika at the time.
 He did very little to comfort me.
 Worse still, he mentioned having seen my boyfriend with another woman who rumor had they intended to marry.
 I believed him since they shared a work station.
 That news caused my heart that hollow feeling.
 I didn’t cry much though.
-I had Tom to cheer my spirits and the whisky he had induced some peaceful sleep.
+I took some whiskey to slow my brain and lal me to sleep.

 I remember running into them, Steve and his female, in church that same week.
 I went to church that day in need of some sort of relief that only some good worship is capable of delivering.
 The audacity that boy.
 He invited me to shake their hands just after I had walked past them.
 I didn’t want to make him look like a fool.
 Remember I loved him like war; easy to start but hard to stop.
 So yeah, I shook their hands.
 I felt that thing that makes my stomach rumble.
 I left before church was over.
 I couldn’t handle it